KodeRikke/FailureModes/README.md

-# Fit a ProtoPNet using the CUB-200 dataset
+# Fit a ProtoPNet using the CUB-200 dataset (THIS IS NOT UP TO DATE)
 - Download and extract the dataset from http://www.vision.caltech.edu/visipedia/CUB-200-2011.html
 - Process the images by running the processImages.py file.
 You will have to adjust the path variable, so that the path contains the CUB_200_2011 directory.
 - The step above should create a datasets directory rooted in the chosen path.